 I was frustrated with store-bought tartar sauce; one disappointing can after another.
 Solution: homemade tarter sauce.
 Making your own is really easy.
 It’s fresh and amazing for these salmon cakes fish sticks or breaded fish fillets.

-See those fish sticks there – yeah, those are from Costco.
+See those fish sticks in the photo – yeah, those are from Costco.
 Maybe one day, I’ll make my own fish sticks, but for now, these are really good (the Trident brand).
-Sometimes I find that I eat more tartar sauce than fish stick (sounds gross, but this sauce is THAT GOOD!).
+Sometimes, I find that I eat more tartar sauce than fish sticks (sounds gross, but this sauce is THAT GOOD!).
 This recipe stays fresh in the fridge for a few days.

 Try this quick and easy tartar sauce recipe and you'll never want store-bought again! | NatashasKitchen.com